allengaller/zenx-riser/README.md

-# Riser #
+# Riser - Live with Goals #

 About
 -----
-Stop Careering.
-Start Contributing.
+Riser is a goal management system for team or personal usage.

 Target user
 ------------
-Coming soon
+Anyone who want to achieve their goals.

 Why Riser
 ---------